Abdulaziz-Algailani/Abdulaziz-Algailani/README.md

 - 🌱 I’m currently learning programing
 - 💞️ I’m looking to collaborate on programing
 -
-- 📫 How to reach me ...
+- 📫 How to reach me
+- Eamil: abdulaziz.smg111@gmail.com

 <!---
 Abdulaziz-Algailani/Abdulaziz-Algailani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.